Joel Gustafson / About

 #Work

-From 2018-2022 I was with Protocol Labs as an independent research scientist, collaborating with the Knowledge Futures Group on knowledge graph and semantic web research.
+From 2018-2022 I was with Protocol Labs as an independent researcher, and collaborated with the Knowledge Futures Group on a distributed knowledge graph project.

 In summer 2017 I interned at Notion in the run-up to the Notion 2.0 launch that introduced tables and databases.
 I designed and implemented the DSL, runtime, editor, and documentation for formulas.